About the Thailand Malaysia borders

 Currently Malaysia offers a free visa on arrival to most nationalities.
 However do consult with your nearest Malaysia embassy to confirm your own nationalities status first.

 Do insure you have all the necessary paperwork needed before crossing these borders.
 This includes:

 If planned well an overland journey from Thailand to Malaysia can be a great experience.
 Do take long car/bus/train/ferry times into account.
 Stay well fed and hydrated.
 Do try to obtain some local currency before crossing.
 Usually border exchange rates are not as good compared to larger cities.

-Songthaews will take you from Satun in Thailand to Wang Prachan.
-The two immigration posts are about 100m apart so walking across is very doable.
+How to cross the border: Songthaews will take you from Satun in Thailand to Wang Prachan.
+The two immigration posts are about 100m apart so walking across is possible.

 From Wang Kelian you'll need to take a taxi to Kaki Bukit and from there you can take a bus to your next destination.

 There are two border crossings here.
 One for road transport and the other for rail.